newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/understand-license-requirements-employment-agency.md

 callToActionLink: ""
 callToActionText: ""
 ---
-Your employment agency will need to register and obtain a license from the New Jersey Division of Consumer Affairs' Employment and Personnel Services.
-To identify the right license, you will speak with a representative who will want to know some information about your business.
+You will need to register your employment agency and obtain a license from the New Jersey Division of Consumer Affairs' Employment and Personnel Services.
+To identify the right license, the representative assisting you will want to know some information about your business.

 - - -